hcarrilloI/jquery-Rnd-FullBg/readme.md

 <script src="/node_modules/jquery-rnd-fullbg/src/index.js"></script>
 ```

-Before using the plugin you need to register as developer in Unsplash, then you must put the **CLIENT_ID** to be able to get photos from Unsplash API.
+Before using the plugin you need to register as developer in Unsplash, then you must set the **CLIENT_ID** to be able to get photos from Unsplash API.

 ```js
 window.rndBgUnsplash.setup(clientid);